chenchih/TechNote/PythonNote/Advance/FastAPI/Readme.md

 I will not explain too detail on the get method here, In the next section I will talk about the get method.
 I just want you to have a quick overview of it, on how to access it.
 <a name="create-get-method"></a>

 #### 1.1 Create get method
-Let's create another route using the GET method, which is used to retrieve data from the endpoint.
+Let's create another route using the GET method which is use to send a get reques to retrieve data from the endpoint.

 ```
 from fastapi import FastAPI